MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Few people in history are so recognizable that with the mere mention of their initials one instantly knows about whom you are talking.
 Such is the case with John Fitzgerald Kennedy, the 35th President of the United States.
 He flashed across our lives like a comet, brilliant but brief.
 He was only president for 1,000 days before he was assassinated, yet, even today, people remember him and recognize his name.

-Tuesday, November 22, will mark the 59th anniversary of his assassination.
+Tomorrow, Saturday, November 22, will mark the 62nd anniversary of his assassination.
 Almost anyone over the age of 70 remembers vividly where they were and what they were doing when they first heard of it.
 For example, I, a freshman in college, was walking to a history class.
 (Yes, I did attend classes, even on a Friday afternoon.)
 I heard some other students talking about the President having been shot.
 I wasn’t sure I had heard correctly, but unfortunately, I had.

 Eventually, however, we found out the horrible news.
 No one will ever forget the grim look on venerable CBS anchor Walter Cronkite’s face as he removed his glasses, stared into the camera, and told a shocked, confused and scared nation that the President was dead.
-At the time, Cronkite was “the most trusted man in America.”
+At the time, Cronkite was generally considered to be “the most trusted man in America.”
 When we heard it from “Uncle Walter,” we knew it was true.

 The purpose of this blog is not to relate the details of the day’s events, nor do I wish to get bogged down in the various conspiracy theories, some of which persist to this day.
 Many books have been written on the subject, and I can’t possibly cover these topics in a short blog.
 Suffice to say, it was a surreal experience.
 Many emotions swirled through my head – disbelief, denial, fear and uncertainty.
 Who did it?
 Why?
 Was it a single gunman or a conspiracy?
 Was it part of a larger plot?
 Would we go to war?
 These and other questions came to mind.